chloeharris1/markdown-previewer/README.md

 ## Description

-A React Markdown Previewer app which contains a textarea for Markdown input and a preview tab where the converted text will appear.
+A responsive **React Markdown Previewer** app which contains a textarea for Markdown input and a preview tab where the converted text will appear.

 A FreeCodeCamp Front End Development Libraries project, with the objective to fulfill the user stories and get all of the tests to pass.